How to Spot and Prevent Cryptocurrency Scams

 Cybercriminals use a variety of methods to dupe unsuspecting investors.
 Here are some of the most common scams you should be aware of:

-Scammers send emails or messages that mimic legitimate businesses, urging you to click on a link and provide your login credentials or wallet information.
+Hackers use emails or messages similar to those from legitimate companies and ask you to click a link that will siphon your credentials or wallet information

-These scams promise high returns by utilizing budgets from new investors to pay earlier ones.
-Ultimately, they fall apart, leaving late investors with big losses.
+These scams promise high returns by utilizing budgets from new investors to pay off earlier ones.
+Ultimately, they fall apart, leaving late investors with significant losses.

 Cybercriminals use deepfake technology to create realistic videos or audio clips of trusted figures endorsing fake investment opportunities.